lsaffre/lino-patrols/userdocs/users.rst

 =============

-The table of available :ref:`patrols.users.Team` records on this site.
+The table of available :ddref:`patrols.users.Team` records on this site.

 The demo site has the following teams: